Last Updated on 17 February, 2021 by Veronica

 14. Oklahoma City, Oklahoma

 Oklahoma City is the capital of the State of Oklahoma.
-It is a city with a lot of history, and that has also been able to respect the old neighborhoods and architecture.
-Give it some time to get to know it.
+It is a city with a lot of history, which has also been able to respect the old neighborhoods and architecture.
+So give it some time to get to know it.

 It’s a must-stop for Travelers on Route 66, even if you’re not hungry.
 (Closes on Sundays).